An Unusual Emotional Reaction

 “What?”
 I was shocked, “I need a Visa to go to Australia?
 I have a Canadian passport, we are Commonwealth Countries.
 We are supposed to be friends!”
 I was clearly ignorant.
 “Can’t I just apply for a Visa after I land in Sydney?”
 Then they won’t be able to deny me!

 “Unfortunately, I cannot even check in your luggage or give you a boarding pass without a Visa.
 Every time I tried to scan your passport, it just said ‘error’.”
 She said.

 The manager came by and graciously offered me the possibility of using their computer to apply for an electronic visa online.
 He said that most of the time, people holding Canadian passports can be approved immediately.
 I began entering my information into the system.
 I was keenly aware of the time on the computer, it said 9:06 pm — less than two hours away from take off.
 I typed in all my information and payed my $20 fee to submit my application.
 I anxiously waited while I pressed the submit button hoping that I could be approved right away.
 After loading the page for a few seconds (but it seemed much longer), the screen displayed a webpage that said.
 We have received your application.
-Your application had been flagged for review by one of our staff members.
+Your application had been flagged for review.
 Please contact our Visa office in 12 hours to see if you have been approved.